Doug Spradley

 Douglas "Doug" Spradley (born September 14, 1966) is an American-German professional basketball coach and former professional basketball player.
 He is the current head coach of ZZ Leiden.

+Spradley has won the 2.
+Basketball Bundesliga in 2006 with Paderborn, and in 2018 with Rasta Vechta.
+He coached ZZ Leiden to the triple crown (BNXT League champion, Dutch champion, Dutch Cup winner) in 2023.

 Playing career

 Spradley played college basketball at Gonzaga University (1986–89), where he earned West Coast Conference First team honors in 1987-88 and 1988-89 as well as Honorable Mention status in 1986-87.
 He amassed 1,427 points during his GU career and became a member of Gonzaga's 40 Point Club after scoring 40 points against Loyola Marymount on February 18, 1989.

 Coming out of college in 1989, Spradley signed with the Amsterdam Canadians, a professional basketball team from the Netherlands.
 He spent three years with the club, before accepting an offer from the Paderborn Baskets of Germany.
 He helped the team earn promotion to Germany's top-flight Basketball Bundesliga in 1994.
 He left Paderborn in 1996 and spent two years at SG Braunschweig, followed by another two years at SSV Weißenfels before rounding out his playing days with the Paderborn team in the 2000-01 season.